 Miles J. Bell is 36 and lives in northern England with a maths teacher and a four-year-old whirlwind.

 Ben Myers was born in 1976.
 He is the author of two novels The Book Of Fuck and The Missing Kidney and as a member of The Brutalists (with Tony O’Neill and Adelle Stripe) is co-author of the poetry collection Nowhere Fast.
-He lives in London, England.
+He lives in West Yorkshire, England.

 Website: www.benmyersmanofletters.blogspot.com